exo-addons/jmxtrans-addon/README.md

 You must at least fill `-Dgraphite.host=localhost` with the right graphite server url but you can also uncomment and change whatever parameter depending of your needs.

-2- Install the [eXo Platform add-on manager](http://blog.exoplatform.com/en/2013/12/20/boost-platform-new-add-ons-manager) in your existing eXo Platform 4.x if it is not already done (prior to eXo Platform 4.1 RC1 only):

-    cd <EXOPLATFORM_HOME>
-    curl -L -o addons-manager-1.0.0-alpha-4.zip http://sourceforge.net/projects/exo/files/Addons/Add-ons%20Manager/addons-manager-1.0.0-alpha-4.zip/download
-    unzip addons-manager-1.0.0-alpha-4.zip
+2- Install the add-on

 Then install the jmxtrans-addon with the following command

+    # For Tomcat
+    ./addon install jmxtrans:1.0.0-SNAPSHOT

+    # For JBoss
-    ./addon.sh install jmxtrans-addon:1.0.0-SNAPSHOT
+    ./addon install jmxtrans-jboss:1.0.0-SNAPSHOT

-3- Start your eXo Platform 4 and your metrics should arrive in your Graphite server ...
+3- Start your eXo Platform server and your metrics should arrive in your Graphite server ...

 # If you want more metrics